If you're juggling multiple student loans, you might want to consider refinancing them to consolidate your payments in one place.

 Once you complete your application, you will be required to sign your loan documents to accept the loan terms.
 Once your loan is accepted, your lender will then pay off your old loans through a disbursement.
 This may take several days or weeks.

-It’s important to make sure that you continue your student loan repayment on your old loans while your student loan refinance is processed.
+Continue your student loan repayment on your old loans while your student loan refinance is processed.
 Missing a payment during the refinance process can lead to penalties and negatively impact your credit score.
-Be cautious to avoid this.

-Once you receive confirmation that your old private loans are paid off, you can stop making monthly payments.
+Once you receive confirmation that your old loans are paid off, you can stop making monthly payments on them.
 You will need to switch any autopay services you have set up for your old loans and start making payments on your new loan.

 FAQs